 During your time living on campus, you or a friend may encounter a variety of difficult situations like life traumas, family or personal crises, or other barriers that may impede your success as a student.
-The Residence Life Student Assistance Team works through a variety of interventions, referrals and follow-up services to support you or a student of concern.
+The Housing & Residential Life Student Assistance Team works through a variety of interventions, referrals and follow-up services to support you or a student of concern.
 We work closely with the Student Assistance Team in the Dean's Office to provide any support that our on-campus students might need.

 We strongly encourage reaching out if you are concerned about yourself or someone you know, and we can help you identify what situations might require assistance.